akullpp/deployment-python/README.md

 # Deployment for Python

-Opinionated shell scripts for deployment, a lot is based on the repository name and thus the `SLUG` environment variable.
+Opinionated shell scripts for deploying Python.

-Assume we have a repository named `foobar-service` and we didn't set `SLUG` by hand.
+A lot is based on the repository name and therefore the `SLUG` environment variable.
+In the examples, you should assume that we have a repository named `foobar-service` and we didn't set `SLUG` by hand.

-Here's the explanation in order of recommended execution:
+Btw, use the excellent [ShellCheck](https://www.shellcheck.net/) to lint your scripts!

-## Requirements
+## Build with

 - 3.12 <= [Python](https://docs.python.org) < 3.13